CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/UhtredStorm/UhtredStorm.md

 ## Beliefs/Morality

-- Believe that the world is out to get him and other mudbloods.
+- Believes that the world is out to get him and the lower class.
 - Will do anything for those he considers family.
 - Believes that you have to take what is yours or life will leave you empty handed.
-- Thinks the government is only out to for those in their inner circle and not for the common man.
+- Thinks authority is only out to for those in its inner circle and not for the common man.

 ## Goals/Aspirations

-- To get back to Cross Roads and find his friends.
+- To get back to Crossroads and find his friends.
 - To gain wealth and power.
-- To make a safe home for him and his friends in crossroads.
+- To make a safe home for him and his friends in Crossroads.

 ## Backstory